Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Applications

+Thus, the pair $(V, W)$ satisfies the strict Hamiltonian decrease condition~\eqref{eq:H2}.
 We now apply our theoretical results.
 We are considering the set of equilibria

 Moreover, we have $W^{-1}(0) = \mathcal{N}$, and every point of $\mathcal{N}$ is Lyapunov stable.
 These properties match exactly the assumptions required to apply our main result, Proposition~\ref{ConvW}.
 Thus, by Proposition~\ref{ConvW}, we conclude that the set $\mathcal{N}$ is pointwise asymptotically stable $(\mathbf{PAS})$ for the system \eqref{DIN}.
 Furthermore, by Theorem~\ref{SS}, we deduce that every solution $x(\cdot)$ converges to a point $z \in \mathcal{N}$.
 In particular, if $\Phi$ is convex, then $\mathcal{N} = \argmin \Phi$, and $\displaystyle\lim_{t \to +\infty} x(t) = z$ for some $z \in \argmin \Phi$. \end{example} \begin{example}[Nonsmooth differential inclusion with convex potential] In this example, we apply our results to a second-order differential inclusion involving a nonsmooth potential, as studied in \cite{saoud15} in the context of unilateral mechanics.